-The Bank for Reconstruction and Development and International Finance Corporation announced on October 10 that they would provide $435,000,000 to finance a recently combined Ukrainian telecoms company.
+The European Bank for Reconstruction and Development and International Finance Corporation announced on October 10 that they would provide $435,000,000 to finance a recently combined Ukrainian telecoms company.

 Niel’s investment holding NJJ Capital announced in September, in partnership Horizon Capital, Ukraine’s largest private-equity firm, that it would merge Ukraine’s third largest mobile operator Lifecell and service provider Datagroup Volia.